 You are about to leave the website of Otsuka Novel Products GmbH and view the content of an external website.
 Otsuka Novel Products GmbH cannot be held responsible for the content of external websites.

 Otsuka began its drug discovery programme in Tokushima, Japan, in 1971 with only 14 scientists.
 Tuberculosis (TB) was selected as one of the company’s first research priorities.
 Seeing the real suffering TB continued to cause in Asia, and driven by the personal commitment of Mr. Akihiko Otsuka to find new tools against this persisting epidemic, Otsuka continued to search for innovative solutions at a time when most pharmaceutical companies were closing their TB research and development (R&D) programmes.

 Otsuka’s strategy for fighting TB is reflected in its FighTBack initiative, which encompasses 4 pillars: 1.
 Innovative R&D 2.
 Responsible access to medicines 3.
-Optimised patient management 4.
-Collaborative capacity building.
-We invite you to learn more about each of the pillars by clicking on the boxes below:
+Research and global health collaboration 4.
+Curbing drug resistance We invite you to learn more about each of the pillars by clicking on the boxes below:

 TB elimination necessitates mutually reinforcing strategies that put the patient at the centre of its efforts, providing them with optimised and shortened treatment, support necessary to complete it, and ensuring that these treatment options remain viable through a commitment to antimicrobial stewardship.
 Partnerships and collaborations are essential to ensure antimicrobial stewardship of TB medications and to continue R&D into more effective ways to fight the disease.